k·yield v. - Yield Management of Knowledge

 The late Dr. Russell E. Borland became a minority investor in the incubator in 1997 before retiring from Microsoft.
 Russell Borland was on the founding teams of MS Word and Office, playing a key role in the early products that still deliver most of the profit at MS three decades later.
 During the daily operations and testing in the computer lab, Montgomery developed the theory ‘yield management of knowledge’, and began working on technology necessary to execute and realize the theory.
 The trade craft took shape over time, the name Kyield was selected in 2002, which is the same year Montgomery founded Initium Venture Capital.
 Dr. Borland was a special limited partner in Initium.

-Since relocation to NM, tens of thousands of organizations have downloaded Kyield white papers and use case scenarios, representing all sectors of the economy in every type of organization.
+Since relocating to NM, hundreds of thousands of organizations have downloaded Kyield white papers and use case scenarios, representing all sectors of the economy in every type of organization.
 Many discussions have been held direct with customers, analysts and consulting firms, revealing broad and deep interest in Kyield.
 During 2011 the viability of Kyield enterprise became apparent as technical hurdles in scale and ease of use matured sufficiently to execute in near-real time.
-Adoption of semantics increased in the consumer Web and crossed into all remaining areas of the enterprise, and the DoD mandated system-wide conversion to semantics and issued an RFI.
-After nearly 6 years since original application, Montgomery’s core patent was awarded on 8/23/2011 (#8005778).
+Adoption of semantics increased in the consumer web and crossed into most sectors.
+After nearly 6 years since original application, Montgomery’s key patent was awarded on 8/23/2011 (#8005778).